-Section 201 of the SECURE 2.0 Act allows RMDs to be satisfied with annuities.
+Section 201 of the Secure 2.0 Act Satisfying RMD with Annuities.

-Under the old provision, rolling money into an annuity did not satisfy the RMD requirements.
-RMDs were still required.
+Under old provisions, rolling money into an annuity did not satisfy RMD requirements.
+RMD was still required.

-Section 201 of the SECURE 2.0 Act allows individuals to satisfy the required minimum distribution (RMD) requirements by purchasing a fixed annuity with certain features, such as, increasing no more than 5% per year or providing for a death benefit equal to the amounts paid for the annuity minus prior payments.
+Section 201 of the secure 2.0 act allows individuals to satisfy the required minimum distribution (RMD) requirements by purchasing a fixed annuity with certain features, such as increasing no more than 5% per year or providing for a death benefit equal to the amounts paid for the annuity minus prior payments.

-EFFECTIVE DATE: This section of the act is effective for distributions required to be made after December 31, 2022.
+EFFECTIVE DATE: This section of the Act is effective for distributions required to be made after December 31, 2022.

-Section 202 of the SECURE 2.0 Act promotes the use of qualified longevity annuity contracts (QLACs).
+Section 202 of the Secure 2.0 Act promotes the use of qualified longevity annuity contracts (QLAC).

-Under the old provision, the use of qualified longevity annuity contracts (QLACs) could help reduce RMDs by allowing investments up to \$130,000 (2022 amount) or 25% of a retirement account - whichever is less - and shield those funds from RMDs.
+Under old provisions, the use of qualified longevity annuity contracts (QLACs) could help reduce RMDs by allowing investment up to \$130,000 (2022 amount) or 25% of a retirement account-whichever is less-and shield those funds from RMDs.

-Section 202 of the SECURE 2.0 Act removes the 25% limit and increases the dollar amount up to \$200,000 (adjusted for inflation each year).
+SECURE 2.0 removes the 25% limit and increases the dollar amount up to \$200,000 (adjusted for inflation each year).

-EFFECTIVE DATE: This section of the act is effective for distributions required to be made after December 31, 2022.
+EFFECTIVE DATE: This section of the Act is effective for distributions required to be made after December 31, 2022.

-Section 302 of the SECURE 2.0 Act reduces the penalty for missing a RMD.
+Section 302 of the Secure 2.0 Act reduces the penalty for missing an RMD.

-Under the old provision, failing to take a RMD or not taking a big enough RMD required a 50% tax penalty on the distribution/shortfall if not corrected in a timely manner.
+Under the old provisions, failing to take a RMD or not taking a big enough RMD required a 50% tax penalty on the distribution/shortfall if not corrected in a timely manner.

-Section 302 of the SECURE 2.0 Act reduces the penalty for missing a RMD from a 50% tax penalty to a 25% tax penalty.
-Additionally, if the RMD is corrected in a timely fashion, the penalty would be reduced down to 10%.
-While this provision looks beneficial with a lower 10% penalty, people might intentionally miss RMDs more often and it's possible that with increased IRS funding and scrutiny on reviews, the IRS will enforce more penalties.
+Section 302 of the SECURE 2.0 Act reduces the penalty for missing an RMD from a 50% tax penalty to a 25% tax penalty.
+Additionally, if the RMD is corrected in a timely fashion, the penalty would reduce down to 10%.
+While this provision looks beneficial with a lower 10%

+Retirement Management Services, LLC 905 Lily Creek Road Louisville, KY 40243 penalty, people might intentionally miss RMDs more often and it's possible that with increased IRS funding and scrutiny on reviews, the IRS will enforce more penalties.